icony36/bitcoin-price/README.md

 # bitcoin_price

-A simple Bitcoin price checker with different currencies.
+A simple Bitcoin price checker using coindesk api.